Quick Tips: Getting Active as a FamilySkip to the navigation

 - Scavenger hunts can keep children from being bored on a walk.
 Keep in mind a list of "treasures" they can find, such as a red leaf, a blue house, a black dog, or an out-of-state license plate.

-- Get pedometers for everyone, and work on increasing the number of steps you take on your family walks.
-Get family members to wear the pedometers all day, and keep a log of everyone's total steps.
+- Use a phone app or get pedometers, and work on increasing the number of steps you take on your family walks.
 Start with a goal of 10,000 steps a day.

 - Register the whole family in a family fun run/walk in your community.
 If the event is for charity, have your family walk through your neighborhood to collect pledges.